-End of Session processing for GT programmes that do not conform to the standard academic year, start dates, programme lengths and/or assessment periods can be effectively managed using non-standard bespoke processing.
+End of Session processing for PGT programmes that do not conform to the standard academic year, start dates, programme lengths and/or assessment periods can be effectively managed using non-standard bespoke processing.

 Which programmes are covered?

 Graduate taught non-standard programmes can be most commonly but not exclusively characterised for BIRMS EoS purposes as one or more of the following:

 - Programmes with non-standard start dates, i.e. that do not start at the beginning of the academic year